 Current treatments for OM and most therapies in active clinical trials are largely palliative in nature with few interventions showing clinical benefit.
 The most common management protocol for OM is the use of mouthwash or gels.
 Estimates vary as to the total market size of an effective OM treatment.
 For HNC patients in the U.S., Europe, and Japan alone, the estimated market size ranges from $500 million to $1.5 billion annually.

-Lakewood-Amedex plans to initiate a placebo-controlled, dose escalating Phase 1 clinical trial evaluating oral tolerability to Nu-3 applied topically in healthy volunteers in Q3 2019.
-A Phase 2a study in patients with OM is expected to begin in H1 2020 with top-line data expected by Q3 2020.
+Lakewood-Amedex plans to initiate a placebo-controlled, dose escalating Phase 1 clinical trial evaluating oral tolerability to Nu-3 applied topically in healthy volunteers.
+This will be followed by a Phase 2a study in patients with OM.